FengtongX/CE9010_proj_group9/README.md

 ## Run Jupyter Notebook
   <br>

-  Open **project_v5.ipynb** on Google Colaboratory.
+  Running **project_v5.ipynb** on Google Colaboratory.
   <br>
-  Remark: the original GENDER-FERET dataset is downloaded from [MIVIA Lab] with permission, which is stored on Fengtong's personal Google Drive account.
+  Remark: the original GENDER-FERET dataset is downloaded from [MIVIA Lab] with permission, which is stored on teammates' Google Drive account.

   [MIVIA Lab]: http://mivia.unisa.it/datasets/video-analysis-datasets/gender-recognition-dataset/